eurekasfray/notes/webapp/framework.md

 ### Preamble

-I wrote this doc to keep and share what I know about web frameworks.
-I'm unable find websites, blogs, or documents that describe web frameworks in detail.
-I would like to change this state by providing information on the fundamentals of web frameworks.
-Currently web frameworks are a bit of mystery to me, so I've made it to document what I know.
-If something in this doc is incorrect feel free to correct it.
-I hope that I can grow this doc into something of substance for those who want to learn about web frameworks
+In this document I write what I know about web frameworks, because I can't find any detailed descriptions of how web frameworks work.
+I had to read the sources.
+That said, I'd like to change this by providing notes on the fundamentals of web frameworks.

+Currently web frameworks are a bit of a mystery to me, so I document what I know.
+I'm still learning and I'll update this doc as I continue.
+Free to pull me up on any anything that's incorrect.
+May this doc be valuable to those wanting to learn about web frameworks.

+> Draft: 20160522

 # What is a web framework?

-A web framework is a library of code that helps to speed up the development of a webapp by providing common webapp functionalities.
+A web framework is a library of code, created to help ease web development by providing common functionalities found in a webapp.

 # Responsibilities